 The Spruce / Letícia Almeida

-Sprinkle equal parts salt and baking soda on top of the aluminum foil.
+Sprinkle equal parts salt and baking soda on the aluminum foil.

 -